- © DFL Deutsche Fußball Liga

 Advertisement

-We train the spotlight on the teams eyeing a place in the top flight next term…
+With one point separating second and fourth, we train the spotlight on the sides eyeing a place in the top flight next term…

 How does promotion and relegation work in the Bundesliga?